 - With a drop of water dabbed to the bottom, paste the little hearts or whatever shapes you cut out of the dough along the rim of the tart pan, pressing in slightly to ensure they stick.

-- I like to brush on a mixture of 1 tsp maple syrup, 1 tsp vegetable oil and 1 tsp nondairy milk on the top crust to get an extra-golden and shiny glaze on the tart.
+- I like to brush on a mixture of 1 teaspoon maple syrup, 1 teaspoon vegetable oil and 1 teaspoon nondairy milk on the top crust to get an extra-golden and shiny glaze on the tart.
 You can skip this step, but your tart won't look as golden.

 - Bake the tart in the preheated oven for 50 minutes, until the top crust is golden and the cranberry juices are bubbling.